devn-ch/EventFabric/SECURITY.md

 # Security Policy

-Nimbus is built with security in mind.
+EventFabric is built with security in mind.
 We take security vulnerabilities seriously and appreciate responsible disclosure.

 ## Supported Versions

-We recommend always using the most recent version of Nimbus.
+We recommend always using the most recent version of EventFabric.

 ## Reporting a Vulnerability